Medical Marijuana: Proven to Reduce Opioid Use

 Marijuana legalization is saving lives

 Medical Marijuana legalization in Colorado led to a reversal of opiate overdose deaths, according to new research published in the American Journal of Public Health.“ After Colorado’s legalization of recreational cannabis sale and use, opioid-related deaths decreased more than 6% in the following 2 years,” states the authors.
 The authors stress that their results are preliminary, given that their study encompasses only two years of data after the state’s first marijuana shops opened.
+Regardless, research is now showing that medical marijuana is proven to reduce opioid use in states where it is legal and available.

 Although opioids were an important part of managing pain, nearly 100 people are dying a day due to abusive opioid usage, according to the Center for Disease Control and Prevention.
+The healthcare industry has become far too reliant on pharmaceuticals despite growing evidence that medical marijuana is proven to reduce opioid use, especially for seniors and veterans that are more likely to deal with chronic pain and even PTSD.

-Marijuana as the safer option
+Marijuana is the safer option

 Authors of the American Journal of Public Health examined trends in monthly opiate overdose fatalities in Colorado before and after the state’s marijuana market opened.
-They also attempted a change in Colorado’s prescription-drug-monitoring program that happened during the study period.
+They also attempted a change in Colorado’s prescription drug-monitoring program that happened during the study period.
 That change required all opioid prescribers to register with, but not necessarily use, the program in 2014.

 Overall, after controlling for both medical marijuana and the prescription-drug-monitoring change, the study found that after Colorado implemented its recreational marijuana law, opioid deaths fell by 6.5 percent in the following two years.
 The study adds more evidence to the body of research suggesting that increasing marijuana availability could help reduce the toll of America’s opiate epidemic, which claims tens of thousands of lives each year.
+As more research continues to be conducted, it is becoming undisputable that medical marijuana is proven to reduce opioid use.

 Medical Marijuana for Veterans: We understand the medicinal needs of veterans in our community.